 Specifically, I have FIVE reasons why kids need a mom whose life is full.

 Kids become independent very quickly when mom isn’t always available to help them with every little thing.
 When our twins were born, Juliet was barely 2 and I was constantly amazed at how quickly she learned new skills when I was lying in bed trying to sleep off a terrible night of cranky babies.
 She learned how to make toast, pour cereal, get dressed and (most importantly) turn on her favorite movie, Tangled.
+Finding movies appropriate for your children can be tricky, especially with the overwhelming amount of content that is really for adult eyes only on the airwaves right now!
+Parents may want to check this source here to find out the ways that they can protect their children when watching TV.

 Part of me felt horrible that I couldn’t be more lucid for her at that young age but in retrospect, I know that all it did was help her develop crucial life skills very early on!
 Even if we don’t have infant twins or a billion kids or a career to keep us busy, it can be really beneficial to allow our kids to accomplish tasks on their own, even if we ARE in a place to help them.
 They learn to deal with the curve balls of life and develop a resiliency that will last into adulthood.